 1. Small Claims Courts

 Disputes between Oklahoma landlords and tenants can arise.
 When an agreement can’t be reached, a small claims court can help.
 They provide an alternative to lengthy and costly court proceedings.

 Small claims courts in Oklahoma will hear cases in which the losses of the dispute have a maximum value of $7,500.
 The statute of limitation for rent-related cases is 5 years.

 2. Landlord Entry

-Landlords have a right to enter their tenants’ rented units.
-Nevertheless, you must provide your tenant an advance notice of at least 24 hours, as well as have a legitimate reason for entry.
+Landlords have a right to enter their residents rented units.
+Nevertheless, landlords must provide your tenant an advance notice of at least 24 hours, as well as have a legitimate reason for entry.
 The only exception to the advance notice requirement is in emergency situations.